How to Prevent Deleted Files Being Recovered on Mac

 Why is that possible?
 As you may know, most Mac computers use a hard disk drive to store data created by users.
 When a user deletes a file from Mac, the deleted file becomes invisible and inaccessible in a way, which is like closing the door to directly view the file.
 Most of the time, deleted content still can be recovered in most cases.
 If you want to completely delete a file and prevent it from being recovered, the following method is what you should carry on.

 FonePaw MacMaster is a reliable multifunctional software for Mac users.
 Recently, it rolls out with a new feature - Shredder.
 As the name tells, this program can 'shred unwanted files into pieces' until there is no possibility to recover these files.
 What's more, as an easy-to-go software, it only takes three steps.

 To begin with, you should download and install FonePaw MacMaster on your Mac.
 After that, run the software and you can see your Mac's basic information on the screen.

 Switch to the "Eraser" option and you can look up the brief introduction to this function.
 Now, click "Select Files" to locate and select files/folders you want to permanently delete.
 All selected ones will be shown in the table.
 Please check several times and ensure that there are the right choices.

 Step 3.
 Say Goodbye to Files

-When you're ready, click "Shred" to start eliminating the selected files.
+When you're ready, click "Erase" to start eliminating the selected files.
 You'll be warned twice to avoid any accidental deletion.
 It may take a little while to wipe out these files.
 Then, all files will be gone for good.

 If you accidental shred some files, I'm sorry you should say your farewell to them, for the shredding is irreversible.
 Therefore, you really should make sure that the selected files are okay to be erased for good.